 Monitorama takes place June 15-17, 2015 in the Gerding Theater at The Armory in Portland, Oregon.
 Our first two days will include a series of single-track sessions designed to educate and inspire.
-The event will culminate on the third day with our annual "hack day", including a number of Open Source workshops.
+The event will culminate on the third day with our annual "hack day", including a number of talks showcasing Open Source monitoring projects.

 Need to cancel?
 We'll haz a sad but we understand.
 Contact us by email no later than June 1, 2016 for a full refund or if you'd like to transfer your ticket to someone slightly more attractive and significantly more intelligent than you.
 Just kidding, you're fabulous -- please don't ever change.